Karl Harris: British Superbikes 2005–2014

-He moved to the main HRC Honda team alongside Ryuichi Kiyonari for 2006, taking a 2nd place at Oulton Park, less than 0.1 seconds behind race winner Gregorio Lavilla.
+Harris moved to the main HRC Honda team alongside Ryuichi Kiyonari for 2006, taking a second place at Oulton Park, less than 0.1 seconds behind race winner Gregorio Lavilla.
 A crash in the first race at Snetterton caused him to miss the second, although he was not seriously injured.
 He took his first pole position at Oulton Park that year.
 He came close to his first series win in the second race at Croft in the wet, passed by Leon Haslam with half a lap to go.
 While Kiyonari won the title, Harris finished fifth overall, behind the semi-works bike of Jonathan Rea, who replaced him in the factory team for 2007.

-He switched to the Hydrex Honda for 2007, with a best result in the first half of the season a 6th place, again showing good pace at Oulton Park.
+Harris switched to the Hydrex Honda for 2007, with a best result in the first half of the season a sixth place, again showing good pace at Oulton Park.
 He scored an emotional second place in the second round at Oulton Park in August.

-For 2008 he moved to Rob Mac Racing, riding a factory Yamaha.
+For 2008, Harris moved to Rob Mac Racing, riding a factory Yamaha.
 He crashed in the first round after being struck by Tom Sykes' fallen Rizla Suzuki.
 He did not finish any of the first six races of the year, leading him to largely give up on the season.
-At the final meeting of the season he was quick in practice, before being forced to pull out.
+At the final meeting of the season, he was quick in practice, before being forced to pull out.
 He made a one-off appearance on a works Yamaha in the World Supersport championship at Brands Hatch, crashing out of 5th place.